Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 If your policy takes a QFunction to produce its policy you may want to inherit from AIToolbox::MDP::QPolicyInterface, which already initializes the QFunction for you.
-This is although it is not required, it's just for convenience.
+This is however not required, it's just for convenience.